 Also, Mocha is able to handle more modularised code with logical operators like or, and etc whereas in Jest, several assertions are separated into single tasks with a more concise syntax.

-Both Mocha and Jest have their own advantages and limitations, which means choosing between them is subjective to the projects they will be used for as well as a pinch of personal preference.
+Both Mocha and Jest have advantages and limitations.
+This means that choosing between them is subjective to the projects they will be used for and to personal preference.

 Whether you prefer Jest to Mocha for unit testing, BrowserStack is compatible with it along with different automation frameworks such Selenium, Cypress, Playwright, Puppeteer, etc. This will easily facilitate your agile scaling by testing on real browsers and devices, thus accelerating the software development cycle.